isabella232/journeys.en/help/using/building-journeys/using-the-journey-designer.md

  **Important notes**

  * You can copy/paste across different tabs and browsers.
 You can only copy/paste activities within the same instance.
- * You can only copy/paste an event if the destination journey has an event that used a different namespace.
+ * You can only copy/paste an event if the destination journey has an event that uses a different namespace.
  * Pasted activities may reference data that no not exist in the destination journey, for example if you copy/paste accross different sandboxes.
 Always check for errors and make the required adjustements.
  * Be aware that you cannot undo an action.
 To delete pasted activities, you will need to select and delete them.
 Therefore, make sure you only select the activities you need before copying them.
  * You can copy activities from any journey, even ones that are in read-only.